Driving road safety forward: a structured approach for automating ADAS/AD function validation

 - Compliance with standards such as safety of the intended functionality (SOTIF, ISO 21448) and functional safety (FuSa, ISO 26262) which focus on understanding and mitigating safety risks.

-In today’s ADAS/AD development, OEMs and Tier 1 suppliers have the capability to generate synthetic simulation data for specific scenarios and run tests to assess how well their individual vehicle functions perform in those tested / simulated scenarios.
+In today’s ADAS/AD development, OEMs and Tier 1 suppliers have the capability to generate synthetic simulation data for specific scenarios and run tests to assess how well their individual vehicle software functions perform in those tested / simulated scenarios.
 However, fully understanding how the vehicle behaves at system level with respect to safety and comfort, requires a well-structured approach.

 This allows OEMs and Tier 1 suppliers to very efficiently reduce their development cycles and objectively measure performance improvement (if any).
 This approach also emphasizes that it is possible to have this process executed across multiple contributing parties and vendors.
 To achieve this, the steps to be taken are: